Should we use technology to help us learn a language?

 - You’ve been a little behind in class and don’t have the time to take down all the notes from the board because the lesson is about to end: use the camera on your smartphone to take a photo of the board.
 Or even if you miss a class – take a pic of your classmate’s notes.

 Mobile Phones are a Gateway to the Internet

 Once you start looking at mobile technology as a gateway to the Internet, then the possibilities for its use in the classroom start to become endless.
-Within a matter of seconds you can be reading something of interest in Spanish.
+Within a matter of seconds you can be reading something of interest in your chosen language.
 Something only a few years ago would have been impossible to even imagine.
-If you need help with reading in Spanish take a look at our 5 step guide to improving your Spanish reading skills.
+If you need help with reading take a look at our 5 step guide to improving your reading skills.

 To mention another important use: if you can access your school’s Wi-Fi, then get yourself on Twitter through your mobile phone.

 Twitter is a great way to connect with other language learners, language specialists and dedicated language learning profiles and websites.
 Putting a question out on Twitter can bring back fantastic results in a matter of seconds.

 If you log in to Twitter and type in the hashtag #BYOD you’ll find a wealth of information on this new phenomenon: Bring Your Own Device.

 Should Technology be Involved at all?